djconnolly27/SoftSysMP3/reports/report.md

 3. Navigation through the playlists (directories) on the SD card with either the serial monitor or push buttons.

 ##### Design Decision
+One design decision that we made was to simplify our MP3 into software.
+The final product of the MP3 player was to display the songs on a screen and navigate those songs with push buttons.
+This would have been a lot to do all at once.
+So we made an MP3 in the terminal of arduino with the MP3 module first.
+Then we could add buttons to control the behavior and finally display all that on a screen.
+Another design decision that was made was to keep track of songs in an array of strings.
+We had a lot of diffaultilty reading files from the SD card.
+We found that reading it once and holding that data made playing, forward, and backward the music way easier.
+This will also make it simple to display on a screen since it just has to print out the songs line by line.

 ##### Implementation Details